anna-hi/pui-hw/final-project1/README.md

 Describe how you iterated on your prototypes, if at all, including any changes you made to your original design while you were implementing your website and the rationale for the changes.
 (4-8 sentences max)

 During group critique session in lab, the main suggestion that was made was to include my digitally drawn flowers with the project names in order to maintain the same appeal as the hero section.
 I decided to include this as I thought that it would help the visual appeal of the website as you scrolled.
+In addition, when I did the user testing, there was an expectation that clicking the down arrow on the homepage would make it automatically scroll.
+I also added that to my implemenation of the website.
 Otherwise, there was relatively minimal critique on the design of the website.

 ## Part 5: Implementation Challenge